 - Be quick to report delays or problems you are having that impact the project.

 At the JAARS Center, SIL International provides a whole range of technical services for partner Bible translation organizations, including IT, software, and media support.
-If you are interested in becoming a volunteer, fill out a Skills Questionnaire.
+If you are interested in becoming a volunteer, contact us at [email protected] and attach a resumé.
 IT staff will look over your skills and qualifications, then contact you regarding positions that might be a good fit.

 MissionAssist (previously Wycliffe Associates UK) focuses on a range of home-based support activities rendered remotely for Wycliffe entities.
 MissionAssist does IT research and data entry, and provides help desk services.
 They may help make connections for a short-term IT service trip to a field location, or for small-scale business application software development and web design projects.